 M. THE LOCAL CHURCH

-We believe that a visible church of Christ is a congregation of baptized believers, associated by covenant in the faith and the fellowship of the Gospel, observing the ordinances of Jesus Christ, governed by His laws, and exercising the gifts, rights and privileges invested in them by His word; that its only Scriptural officers are bishops or pastors and deacons, whose qualifications, claims, and duties are defined in the epistles to Timothy and to Titus.
+We believe that a visible New Testament church is a gathering of baptized believers, associated by covenant in the faith and the fellowship of the Gospel, observing the ordinances of Jesus Christ, governed by His laws, and exercising the gifts, rights and privileges invested in them by His word; that its only Scriptural officers are pastors and deacons, whose qualifications, claims, and duties are defined in the epistles to Timothy and to Titus.
 This church is an independent local autonomy, governed internally and responsible only to the Lord Jesus Christ.
 Its ministries include glorifying the Saviour, edifying the saints, and evangelizing the world for Christ.
 Matthew 16:18; Matthew 28:19,20; Acts 2:47; Acts 14:23; Acts 20:28: Romans 16:5; Ephesians 1:22; Ephesians 5:23; I Timothy 3.

 This brief overview is not the extent of our faith or our beliefs, but is an accurate description of some of the basic Bible doctrines to which we ascribe.